stlankes/stlankes.github.io/_posts/2015-05-01-My-Memo-to-build-a-custom-Linux-Kernel-for-Qemu.md

 		libc.so.6 => /lib64/libc.so.6 (0x00007f38d69b3000)
 		/lib64/ld-linux-x86-64.so.2 (0x00007f38d708f000)

-I already mentioned that I use the shared libraries from my host system.
+As I already mentioned, I use the shared libraries from my host system.
 Consequently, I copy these files from my host file system to the directory *initramfs*

 	mkdir -pv usr/lib